goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 While these models are elegant exercises in algorithm design and engineering, and definitely valuable contributions to the community, I think there might be fundamental problems long-term with building hierarchy directly into the layer.
-The root cause is the difficulty of having a dynamic or flexible hierarchy.
+The root cause is the difficulty of having a dynamic or flexible hierarchy, which also ties to hardware considerations.

-In NSA, for example, there is a block size hyperparameter (set to $64$ by default, I think) that governs the lower level of the hierarchy, motivated by hardware [alignment].
+In NSA, for example, there is a block size hyperparameter (set to $64$ by default, I think) that governs the lower level of the hierarchy, motivated by hardware alignment.
-This doesn't feel "right" to me for some reason.
+This doesn't feel "right" to me for some reason.<d-footnote>Another appeal to aesthetics rather than fact; I've been told NSA works pretty well in practice right now!</d-footnote>
 I guess it's because I think that while hardware considerations are important, they should be connected to the *model algorithm* rather than the *model definition*.
-For example, while [Mamba-2](https://arxiv.org/abs/2405.21060) also has a *block size* hyperparameter (also set to $64$ by default) related to the size of matmul tiles, this only affects its implementation/efficiency and not the definition of the model;
+For example, while [Mamba-2](https://arxiv.org/abs/2405.21060) <d-cite key="dao2024transformers"></d-cite> also has a *block size* hyperparameter (also set to $64$ by default) related to the size of matmul tiles, this only affects its implementation/efficiency and not the definition of the model;
 in contrast, the block size parameter of NSA fundamentally changes what functions (sequence transformations) it can represent.

 As another example, the log-linear models are tied to a static binary-tree hierarchy.
-But a major theme of the H-Net paper is that static hierarchies are not the right structure.
+But a major theme of the H-Net paper is that static hierarchies are not the right structure!

 > #### The Future
 > The best way of building hierarchical models will be in the holistic architecture's **network structure** like H-Net, not in individual layers.